agoravoting/agora-ciudadana-box/README.md

 ## Standalone installation (no vagrant, only puppet)

-Apply puppet manually in a fresh Debian 7.4 (with no apache installed!) with:
+Apply puppet manually in a fresh Ubuntu 12.04 LTS (with no apache installed!) with:

 * # apt-get install -y git-core pwgen
 * # git clone https://github.com/agoravoting/agora-ciudadana-box.git